duaneellissd/py-opencv-scripts/README.md

 # What is this?

+## Limitations

 Tested with Ubuntu 16.04 and nothing else
+Only with opencv-git-head, and OpenCV-3.3.0
+I have no need to make it work with other configurations.

+## What is this?

 It is a collection of scripts used to create working "OpenCV" workspace using Python.
 It is greatly modeled, or flavored after